A’s hold off Houston 7-6 in a home run derby with 10 homers

 TRAINER’S ROOM

 Athletics: Mark Canha, who was filling in at CF with Ramon Laureano hurt, hit his left hand on the wall Wednesday at San Francisco and missed Thursday.
-Mangaer Bob Melvin hoped he would be back in the lineup Friday night if the soreness had subsided.
+Melvin hoped he would be back in the lineup Friday night if the soreness had subsided.
 Chad Pinder started in center. … LHP Sean Manaea will pitch again Sunday for Triple-A Las Vegas as he nears closer to returning for the first time since having shoulder surgery last September.
 Manaea, who also experienced some soreness in his right side during a June simulated game, struck out 10 over 5 2/3 innings for the victory with Las Vegas at Omaha on Tuesday. … RHP Marco Estrada, on the 60-day injured list with a lower back strain, is set to work four innings and about 65 pitches Friday for Las Vegas in his rehab. … LHP prospect Jesus Luzardo, back after being sidelined by a strained pitching shoulder, allowed six hits and five runs — four earned — in 3 1/3 innings for Las Vegas on Thursday night.

 UP NEXT